Winnie-the-Pooh: Blood and Honey 2: Casting

 By September 2023, Scott Chambers, Ryan Oliva, Talluah Evans, Peter DeSouza Feighoney and Simon Callow were reported to have been cast in the film.
+Eventually, Marcus Massey and Eddy MacKenzie were added to the cast.

-Scott, Ryan and Eddy MacKenzie took over the roles of Christopher Robin, Winnie-the-Pooh and Piglet from Nikolai Leon, Craig David Dowsett and Chris Cordell, respectively.
-When recasting Christopher Robin, Frake-Waterfield requested Chambers for the role.
-Chambers was hesitant to portray the role, due to the amount of negative backlash they had received from the first film (with Frake-Waterfield being the main target), as well as him working as a producer for the film, but accepted Rhys's request nonetheless.
+Chambers, Oliva, and MacKenzie took over the roles of Christopher Robin, Winnie-the-Pooh and Piglet from Nikolai Leon, Craig David Dowsett and Chris Cordell, respectively.
+When recasting Christopher, Frake-Waterfield requested Chambers for the role.
+Chambers was hesitant as he was producing the film at the same time, as well as the huge amount of negative backlash they had received from the first film (most of which was targeted towards Frake-Waterfield), but accepted his request nonetheless.
+In portraying Christopher, Chambers aimed to bring hope and vulnerability into the character; "Because he starts in a place where he's uncertain about where his life is going to progress to, who he can and can't trust, and all these kinds of things.
+I was to keep that flame going.
+There's hope.
+He's trying to be positive, but everyone else around him is pulling him down."